-If you want to communicate with confidence and leadership, develop a habit of being outcome focused.
+If you want to communicate with confidence, develop a habit of being outcome focused.

 Often, people focus on what they hope won’t happen instead of what they want to have happen.
 But the unconscious mind cannot process negative thoughts.
-As a leader, the more you concentrate on what you don’t want with your team, the more you’ll much get what you so anxiously want to avoid!
+The more you concentrate on what you don’t want, the more you’ll get what you so anxiously want to avoid!

 To combat this problem, focus on what you do want to happen.
-Instead of shutting the mind down, this type of thinking opens you and your team up to possibilities, adjustments, and innovations.
+Instead of shutting the mind down, this type of thinking opens you up to possibilities, adjustments, and innovations.

-Here’s an exercise to help — you can do it by yourself or with your team:
+Here’s an exercise to help — you can do it by yourself or with a partner:

-- First, consider a small business problem that you want to solve.
+First, consider a small problem that you want to solve then ask the following questions:

 - What is the problem or issue?